Super Smash Bros. Ultimate gets new characters and a social video platform

 Super Smash Bros.
 Ultimate isn’t out until December 7, but Nintendo’s been doing an admirable job milking the fighting game for announcements since it was unveiled back at E3.
-The company held another Nintendo Direct this morning, to offer up a few more morsels without about a month out from launch.
+The company held another Nintendo Direct this morning, to offer up a few more morsels with about a month to go before launch.

 The biggest piece of news here is the launch of Smash World.
 The platform continues the gaming giant’s recent pivots toward mobile with a video posting service available through the Switch app.